Rigidity results for $L^p$-operator algebras and applications: C* -cores in Lp -operator algebras

 A measure algebra $(\frakA,\mu)$ is said to be \emph{semi-finite} if for every $E\in \frakA$ with $\mu(E)=\infty$ there exists a nonzero $E'\leq E$ with $\mu(E')<\infty$.
 It is said to be \emph{localizable} if it is semi-finite and $\frakA$ is a complete lattice; see \cite[Definitions~322A]{Fre-MsrThy3a}.

-\begin{rem} The interest in localizable measure algebras stems from the fact that they form the largest class of meausre algebras where the Radon-Nikodym theorem is applicable.
-Most importantly for us, Lamperti's description of the invertible isometries of an $L^p$-space for $p\neq 2$ from \cite{Lam_isometries_1958}, which was originally proved only for $\sigma$-finite spaces, remains valid in the more general context of localizable measure algebras; see Section~3 in~\cite{GarThi_isomorphisms_2018}. \end{rem}
+\begin{rmk} Localizable measure algebras form the largest class of measure algebras where the Radon-Nikodym theorem is applicable.
+Importantly for us, Lamperti's description of the invertible isometries of an $L^p$-space for $p\neq 2$ from \cite{Lam58IsoLp}, which was originally proved only for $\sigma$-finite spaces, remains valid in the more general context of localizable measure algebras; see Section~3 in~\cite{GarThi22IsoConv}. \end{rmk}

-Given a measure algebra $(\frakA,\mu)$, there is a cononical way to associate a semi-finite measure algebra, which then can be Dedekind completed to obtain a localizable measure algebra.
+Given a measure algebra $(\frakA,\mu)$, there is a canonical way to associate to it a semi-finite measure algebra, which can then be Dedekind-completed to obtain a localizable measure algebra.
 Both operations identify the associated $L^p$-spaces for $p\in[1,\infty)$ (but not necessarily for $p=\infty$); see \cite[322P, 322X(a), p.78f]{Fre-MsrThy3a} and \cite[365X(o), 366X(e), p.129, p.139]{Fre-MsrThy3b}.
 In particular, we deduce the following: